organisciak/dissertation/document/5_design_objective.md

 Which of these can be influenced by external factors?

  - _Experience_.
 Experience is a product of sustained interaction with the current type of task.
-   It can affecting indirectly by focusing on methods to extend the length of a user's interaction, such as bonus payments for staying around.
+   It can be affected indirectly by focusing on methods to extend the length of a user's interaction, such as bonus payments for staying around.
  * _Skill_.
 Skill is developed over time and is mostly affected by factors internal to the worker.
    To the extent that we could affect it, most functionality would encourage greater experience.
    Teaching workers by reinforcing their successes and failures might also have an effect.
  - _Self-confidence and decisiveness_.
-Contributors or workers that second-guess themselves more often may be less internally consistent. <!-- TODO2: advice from Diane Kelly on lit? -->
+Contributors or workers that second-guess themselves more often may be less internally consistent.
  - _Attentiveness and fatigue_.
 Environmental distractions or fatigue can change how consistently a task is completed.
 The microtasking design pattern in paid crowdsourcing is meant to negate some of the fatigue seen in traditional classification labour, but there is no way to anticipate other outside factors, such has how many tasks from other requesters were completed.
 It is possible to affect attentiveness and fatigue within a task, however, with higher- or lower-effort tasks.
  - _Perceived importance of task_.
 The perceived importance of a task might affect some other factors, such as attentiveness or self-confidence.
  - _Time spent on each task_.
-The time spend on a task does not always translate to an indicator or quality, but might encourage greater numbers of contributions or more decisive contributions when controlled.
+The time spent on a task does not always translate to an indicator or quality, but might encourage greater numbers of contributions or more decisive contributions when controlled.

 With these in mind, consider this study's image tagging task.
 How would the contribution change if: